urbit/urbit.org-reloaded/content/blog/20200929-state-of-urbit.md

 +++
-title = "The State of Urbit: OS 1 → OS 1.N"
+title = "Late 2020 Progress Update: OS 1 -> OS 1.N"
 date = 2020-09-29
-description = ""
+description = "When we announced OS 1, in April, we started to disappear into Urbit.
+Since then, we’ve been living on Urbit like we never have before."
 [extra]
 author = "Galen Wolfe-Pauly"
 ship = "~ravmel-ropdyl"